gregoryjscott/Simpler/README.md

         }
     }

-Simpler comes with a Task base class, a static TaskFactory class for instantiating Tasks, along with various built-in Tasks that you can use as sub-tasks (a sub-task is just a Task property of another Task - see next example).

-###"What's the purpose of the TaskFactory?"

-TaskFactory appears to just return an instance of the given Task type, but it actually returns a proxy to the Task.
-The proxy allows for intercepting Task Execute() calls and performing actions before and/or after the Task execution.
-For example, the Simpler.Injection.InjectSubTasks attribute will automatically instantiate sub-tasks (only if null) before Task execution, and automatically dispose of them after execution.
-Another common application is using custom attribute to integrate your favorite logging library.

-    [InjectSubTasks]
+Simpler 2 adds some additional base classes, InTask, OutTask, and InOutTask, that allow for explicity defining the input and/or output of the Task.

-    class BeAnnoying : Task
+    public class Ask : InOutTask<Ask.Input, Ask.Output>
     {
+        public class Input
+        {
+            public string Question { get; set; }
+        }

+        public class Output
+        {
+            public string Answer { get; set; }
+        }

+        public override void Execute()
+        {
+            Out.Answer =
+                In.Question == "Is this cool?"
+                ?
+"Definitely."
+                : "Get a life.";
+        }
+    }

+Input is available to the Execute method by way of the In property, and output is set using the Out property.
+This eliminates the need to comment your input/output properties, and makes it easy to identify the input/output within the Execute method since all input is wrapped by In, and all output is set on Out.

+###"How do I use it?"

+You create Tasks using the Task.New<T>() method, which appears to just return an instance of the given Task type.
+However, it actually returns a proxy to the Task.
+The proxy allows for intercepting Task Execute() calls and performing actions before and/or after the Task executes.
+Simpler uses this to automatically inject sub-task properties (only if null) before Task execution by way of the Simpler.EventsAttribute.
+Another common use of this functionality is to build a custom EventsAttribute to log task activity.

+    public class LogAttribute : EventsAttribute
+    {
+        public override void BeforeExecute(Task task)
+        {
+            Console.WriteLine(String.Format("{0} started.", task.Name));
+        }

+        public override void AfterExecute(Task task)
+        {
+            Console.WriteLine(String.Format("{0} finished.", task.Name));
+        }

+        public override void OnError(Task task, Exception exception) {
+            Console.WriteLine(String.Format("{0} bombed; error message: {1}.", task.Name, exception.Message));
+        }
+    }

+    [Log]
+    public class BeAnnoying : InTask<BeAnnoying.Input>
+    {
+        public class Input
+        {
+            public int AnnoyanceLevel { get; set; }
+        }

-        // Sub-tasks
+		// sub-task
         public Ask Ask { get; set; }

         public override void Execute()
         {
-            // Notice that Ask was injected.
+            // Notice that Ask was automatically instantiated.
-            Ask.Question = "Is this cool?";
+            Ask.In.Question = "Is this cool?";

-            for (int i = 0; i < 10; i++)
+            for (var i = 0; i < In.AnnoyanceLevel; i++)
             {
                 Ask.Execute();
             }
         }
     }

-    class Program
+    public class Program
     {
         Program()
         {
-            var beAnnonying = TaskFactory<BeAnnoying>.Create();
+            var beAnnoying = Task.New<BeAnnoying>();
-            beAnnonying.Execute();
+            beAnnoying.In.AnnoyanceLevel = 10;
+            beAnnoying.Execute();
         }
     }

-Sub-task injection gives you just enough power to do testing by allowing for mocking sub-task behavior in tests.
-No need for repository nonsense when it's only purpose is for testing.
+A Task's dependencies are it's inputs, outputs, and sub-tasks.
+The sub-task injection provides the power to do testing by allowing for mocking sub-task behavior.
+This eliminates the need for repository nonsense when the only purpose is for testing.

 ###"What about database interaction?"